SethDaniel23/BAE305-Lab-10/lab.md

 ## Introduction
    This lab aimed to develop software tools using Python and a large language model (LLM) to analyze water quality data.
 By leveraging libraries like pandas and Streamlit, we created user-friendly functions to filter, clean, and visualize data from real-world environmental datasets provided by the USGS.
 This hands-on exercise demonstrated how AI-assisted programming can streamline data processing and enhance accessibility to complex information through intuitive web apps.

 Throughout the lab, we worked with two datasets: one containing metadata on water quality monitoring stations and another with detailed water quality test results.
 Using Python and AI-generated code, we built functions to extract site information, plot time-series contaminant trends, and develop an interactive Streamlit app.
-This lab reinforced concepts in data science and environmental engineering and introduced tools and techniques used in real-world data analysis and app development.
+This lab reinforced data science and environmental engineering concepts and introduced tools and techniques used in real-world data analysis and app development.

 ## Materials
 1. A computer running Arduino IDE